AdobeDocs/experience-manager-64.en/help/communities/using/published-site.md

 * this template does *not *include the groups function, so no further nesting of groups will be possible
 * on author, the [Groups console](../../communities/using/groups.md) provides a third choice - a `Public Group` (optional membership)

-Once both groups are created, select the Baseball group, an open group, and notice its links :
+Once both groups are created, select the Baseball group, an open group, and notice its links:

 `Discussions` `What's New` `Members`

-The group's links are displayed below the main site's links and results in the following display :
+The group's links are displayed below the main site's links and results in the following display:

 ![](assets/chlimage_1-319.png)

 On author - with administrative privileges, navigate to the [Communities Groups console](../../communities/using/members.md) and add Weston McCall to the `Community Engage Gymnastics <uid> Members` group.

-Continuing on publish, log out as Aaron McDonald, and view the groups in the Sports Group as an anonymous site visitor :
+Continuing on publish, log out as Aaron McDonald, and view the groups in the Sports Group as an anonymous site visitor:

 * from home page
 * select `Groups`link